getodk/docs/odkx-src/episample-tour-geo-survey.rst

 A running total of records is indicated in between the collection portion of the screen and the record list.
 It is separated into the *Valid*, *Invalid*, and *Excluded* categories.
 The difference between *Invalid* and *Excluded* is that an *Excluded* record is manually excluded via the :guilabel:`Exclude` checkbox.

-In *Invalid* record can only be made valid by recapturing the GPS coordinates when the accuracy is sufficient.
+In *Invalid*, a record can only be made valid by recapturing the GPS coordinates when the accuracy is sufficient.
 The image below shows the record editing screen.

   .. image:: /img/episample-tour/episample-collect-update.*
     :alt: Collection Update Screen